Mountain

 See what happens when high school students are set free to create the greatest high school basketball game of all time.

-Three boys grew up playing basketball together from 4th grade through 7th grade.
+Three boys grew up playing basketball together from 4th grade through 8th grade.
 Same gym.
 Same coaches.
 Same dream.
-Then high school split them across Missoula's three biggest rivals—Big Sky, Sentinel, and Hellgate.
+Then high school split them across Missoula's three biggest rivals - Big Sky, Sentinel, and Hellgate.
 Like the golden age of '80s and '90s NBA, where the best players actually wanted to play against each other.

 Mountain Goats pairs four athletes with student filmmakers who capture what no adult crew ever could.
-Slade follows Zane.
-Jaxson follows Avory.
 Peers filming peers.
 Raw.
 Real.
 Unscripted.
-They weren't made in a lab.
-They were made in the life.
+Raised in the same gym.
+Split by rivalry.
+Filmed by their own generation.

 4